Sparklyyoyo/Neural-Network-Hardware-Accelerator/README.md

 ## Background

 Modern DNN inference demands **low-latency, high-throughput hardware acceleration**.
 FPGAs offer flexibility and parallelism that make them ideal for embedded accelerators.
 This project focuses on designing a system-on-chip (SoC) that integrates a soft-core processor (Nios II) with a DNN accelerator, leveraging Avalon memory-mapped interfaces to interact with SDRAM and peripherals efficiently.
+This was performed using the Intel Platform Designer present on Quartus.

 ---